nubenetes/awesome-kubernetes/docs/finops.md

 - [cremich/cdk-bill-bot: Welcome to Bill - the cost optimization bot](https://github.com/cremich/cdk-bill-bot) The serverless cost optimization bot.
 Bill enables AWS customers to proactively monitor their infrastructure costs and identify unforeseen expenses in a timely manner.
 Bill wants to prevent AWS customers from receiving bad surprises in their monthly bill.
 Therefore he addresses two primary problem areas:
     - Cost history is not monitored on a regular basis
     - Basic cost optimization best practices are not setup
+- [thenewstack.io: Finout Gets a Handle on Kubernetes Costs](https://thenewstack.io/finout-gets-a-handle-on-kubernetes-costs/) Finout has expanded its cost analysis platform for enterprise software to Kubernetes, providing a way to understand the costs of running the open source orchestration tool.

 ## Tweets